Understanding IT Service Management and Its Benefits

 As organizations continue to struggle with limited resources and budgets, many are seeking out ways to maximize the work being done without causing undue administrative burden.
-One of the most impactful ways to do this is to look to IT and see what IT service management (ITSM) platform is in use.
+One of the most impactful ways to do this is to start in IT and examine what IT Service Management (ITSM) platform is in use.

 When evaluating ITSM software for your organization, here’s a list of features and functionalities that are non-negotiable: